CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Mods/Immersive_Intelligence/CraftTweaker_Support/CO2_Input.md

 # CO2 Input

-The `CO2Input` package can be used to add TileEntities, including Multiblocks to the II CO2 Collector sources list.
+The `CO2Input` package can be used to add TileEntities, including Multiblocks to the Immersive Intelligence CO2 Collector sources list.

 ## Importing the Package